30-Day Money Back Guarantee

 • No storage instructions or unclear refrigeration requirements

-• Long lists of fillers or flow agents that serve no health purpose
+• Long lists of fillers or flow agents that do not contribute to nutritional or formulation goals

 • Missing expiration dates or unclear shelf life information